Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

-$\bm{\diamond}$ $\bm{(E_u\fragmented T_{1g})\mixed (E_u \fragmented A_{1u}})$ --- Denoted in the phase diagram by a white diamond, this $J_{2a}=0$ point is the nearest-neighbor Ising AFM on the octochlore lattice~\cite{chuiSimpleThreedimensionalIsing1977,taharaAntiferromagneticIsingModel2007}.
+$\bm{\diamond}$ $\bm{[E_u\fragmented T_{1g}]\mixed [E_u \fragmented A_{1u}}]$ \textbf{(Paramagnet)} --- Denoted in the phase diagram by a white diamond ($J_1>0$, $J_{2a}=0$), this point is the nearest-neighbor Ising AFM on the octochlore lattice~\cite{chuiSimpleThreedimensionalIsing1977,taharaAntiferromagneticIsingModel2007}.
 At this point, the two fragmented $E_u$ configurations in \cref{fig:E_irrep_fragmentation} become degenerate.
 There is no finite-temperature phase transition, so the ground state is paramagnetic~\cite{taharaAntiferromagneticIsingModel2007}.
-However, notice that a $E_u \fragmented T_{1g}$ (\cref{fig:E_irrep_fragmentation}(a)) configuration can be converted into an $E_u \fragmented A_{1u}$ (\cref{fig:E_irrep_fragmentation}(b)) configuration and vice-versa by flipping a single spin.
+In particular, notice that an $E_u \fragmented T_{1g}$ configuration (\cref{fig:E_irrep_fragmentation}(a)) can be converted into an $E_u \fragmented A_{1u}$ configuration (\cref{fig:E_irrep_fragmentation}(b)), and vice versa, by flipping a single spin.
 It follows that in a ground state consisting of a mixture of these two octahedral configurations, there will exist a finite density of single spins that can freely flip without changing the energy at zero temperature.
-This implies that the system remains a trivial paramagnet with only short-range correlations to zero temperature, and does not realize a CSL.
+Furthermore, from the perspective of the neighboring fragmented spin ice CSL discussed below, this means that single-charge monopoles can be created at zero energy cost.
+These features imply that the system remains a trivial paramagnet with only short-range correlations down to zero temperature, and therefore does not realize a CSL (analogous to the nearest-neighbor kagome Ising antiferromagnet, \cf~\cite{Note2}).